 The Hall of Famer spent his entire NFL career with the New York Giants, during which he racked up 132.5 sacks (142 if you count the 9.5 sacks his rookie season in 1981 before sacks became an official statistic in 1982).
 He’s the last defensive player to win NFL Most Valuable Player honors and is considered the best defensive player of all time ahead of names like Reggie White, Ronnie Lott, Dick Butkus, Ed Reed and Deion Sanders.

 Taylor was also known for his mean streak and reckless behavior, both on and off the field.
-He famously ended Joe Theismann’s career by breaking his leg on a sack and nearly killed himself in a bad car crash.
+He famously ended Joe Theismann’s career by breaking his leg on a sack and was involved in multiple car wrecks.

 Still, Taylor became the highest-paid defensive player in the NFL at one point for his sack services.
 Drug and alcohol abuse, plus financial woes, since retiring have seriously hurt the professional football player’s bank account, meaning he’s not set up as well as fellow members in Canton like Emmitt Smith, Deion Sanders or John Elway.